 Hydraulic by-passes – Useful for maintenance periods when a short circuit is needed, but when left open the by-pass will encourage a high return temp back onto the circuit, which with no temp controlled pumps will delover hot unwanted pipework 24/7 which is not welcome in the summer months !!

-Thermal stores – A sized thermal store is an ideal vessel that can ‘store the thermal energy’ produced from a CHP/lead boiler when the apparent load is low and not calling for immediate thermal heat.
-The advantage of this is that when the hydraulic circuit calls for heat it is immediately available without any boilers needing to fire up until the temp sensor in the store detects the pre-set temp to enable back up heating to engage.
+Thermal stores – A correctly sized thermal store is an ideal vessel that can ‘store the thermal energy’ produced from a CHP/lead boiler when the apparent load is low and not calling for immediate thermal heat.
+The advantage of this is that when the hydraulic circuit calls for heat it is immediately available without any boilers needing to fire up until the temperature sensor in the store detects the pre-set temp to enable back up heating to engage.

 So, if you have a system that you think may not be performing as expected why not call Helec to discuss potential options.